justin5927/justin5927.github.io/pages/bucket_lists.md

 7. Learn to bridge (cards) - October 2022
 8. Go to NFL Game - October 2022
 9. Have 1000 Connections on Linkedin - December 2022
+10. Write a blog (Wrote on Medium) - December 2022
+11. Learn to lock pick - January 2023

 ## Bucketlist
 1. Visit all 50 states